MrRacoon/reredeux/README.md

 #### Module

-Use ducks to define "sections" of state called `modules`.
+Use ducks to define "sections" of state we'll call `modules` for now.

 ```Haskell
 Module :: {